Buddhist Charms and Meanings

 The ancient symbol of the Lotus flower is a powerful reminder of what is possible in our lives.
 The conditions from which it grows act as the perfect analogy for our human lives.
 Just as the lotus blossoms from out of a muddy pond, we too can rise above suffering and achieve enlightenment.
 The Lotus is a symbol of the purity of speech, the body and the mind.
 It’s a flower that blooms clean from the muddy water, a sign that despite the challenges of our lives, spiritual ascension is possible from any difficult situation.

 Wearing a lotus flower is a beautiful way to remind yourself of your choice in any given moment to practice positive, uplifting and calm thoughts.
 You too have the possibility to transform yourself from the conditions around you, fueling your determination with the knowledge that with time and diligence, beauty can emerge from the darkness.

 The Wheel of Dharma

 The Buddha offered a map of sorts to help us on our way to happiness and contentment; it’s known as the Eightfold Path and is represented by the wheel of dharma.
-Each of its eight spokes represent the eight elements of the path, Right Understanding, Right Aspiration, Right Action, Right Speech, Right Livelihood, Right Effort, Right Concentration and Right Mindfulness.
+Each of its eight spokes represents the eight elements of the path, Right Understanding, Right Aspiration, Right Action, Right Speech, Right Livelihood, Right Effort, Right Concentration, and Right Mindfulness.

 Om Mani Padme Hung